Healthy Living

 Also, kids don’t always recognize heat as a problem when they are playing outside.
 Therefore, it’s important to monitor kids for signs of heat illness, including muscle cramps, headaches, dizziness and increased thirst.

-Here are some tips to keep them safe from the summer heat:
+Here are some summer safety tips to keep them safe from the heat:

 • Choose shade.
+The best protection against the sun is shade.
 Stay under a tree or picnic shelter when the sun is at its most intense.
 When headed to the beach, don’t forget the umbrella.

 • Choose outdoor activities wisely.
 The hottest days may not be the best time for sports or intense activities.
 Instead, try a walk in the woods or a dip in the pool.

-Also in the hot summer months, it’s more important than ever to be extra vigilant when you have a new or a different routine with small children in your car.
+Also, in the hot summer months, it’s more important than ever to be extra vigilant when you have a new or a different routine with young children in your car.

 A few tips to consider: